Michigan Star Clipper Dinner Train: History

-In the end, the Michigan Star Clipper, thru the auspices of the bankruptcy court, were able to make a deal with another short line in Michigan, called Coe Rail, owned at the time by Larry Coe.
-As soon as knowledge of this transaction took place, the owners of the KLS&C began making plans to find replacement equipment to operate another dinner train over their railroad, as the concept had proven itself.
+In the end, the Michigan Star Clipper, through the auspices of the bankruptcy court, was able to make a deal with another short line in Michigan called Coe Rail, owned at the time by Larry Coe.
+As soon as the knowledge of this transaction took place, the owners of the KLS&C Railway began making plans to find replacement equipment to operate another dinner train over their railroad, as the concept had proven itself.

 The Michigan Star Clipper dinner train operated for several years out of Walled Lake on approximately 8.07 mi of the Michigan Air-Line Railway rail line.
 The Star Clipper first operated out of Osage, Iowa, in 1984.
-In 1985 Mr. Haley first teamed up with the KLS&C Railway in Paw Paw, Michigan.
-Mark Campbell, Kevin McKinney, and Jerry Pilcher, owners, who brought the train to Michigan, first to Paw Paw in 1985 and then to Walled Lake in 1986, where it has been ever since.
-The Iowa operations were discontinued in December 1987 with Mr. Haley’s decision to sell the railroad to an up-and-coming freight railroad conglomerate.
-The Star Clipper made a brief appearance in the Fort Worth, Texas, area, running two seasons, 1999 and 2000.
-In 2006 the Star Clipper Dinner Train was sold to Railmark Holdings who increased and expanded both its programming and advertising in order to meet an ever changing and diverse ridership demographic in a world of internet communications.
-The trip started and finished from the historic Walled Lake CoeRail depot, in operation since 1887 on Pontiac Trail Rd. in Walled Lake, MI.
+In 1985, Mr. Haley first teamed up with the KLS&C Railway in Paw Paw, Michigan.
+Mark Campbell, Kevin McKinney, and Jerry Pilcher were the owners who brought the train to Michigan, first to Paw Paw in 1985 and then to Walled Lake in 1986, where it has been ever since.
+The Iowa operations were discontinued in December 1987, with Mr. Haley’s decision to sell the railroad to an up-and-coming freight railroad conglomerate.
+The Star Clipper made a brief appearance in the Fort Worth, Texas, area, running two seasons during 1999 and 2000.
+In 2006, the Star Clipper Dinner Train was sold to Railmark Holdings, who increased and expanded both its programming and advertising in order to meet an ever changing and diverse ridership demographic in a world of internet communications.
+The trip started and finished from the historic Walled Lake Coe Rail depot, in operation since 1887, on Pontiac Trail Rd. in Walled Lake, MI.
 The trip was on the Michigan Air-Line Railway which dead-ended into the main line owned by CSX.
 The locomotive for the Michigan Star Clipper is a General Motors EMD F7 1,500-horsepower engine, built in 1950 for the Erie Lackawanna Railroad.
-The engine, rebuilt and computerized, is electric and operated the train so smoothly, at a top speed of 10 m.p.h., that even the drinks on the dining tables did not spill out.
+The engine, rebuilt and computerized, is electric and operated the train smoothly at a top speed of 10 m.p.h.; even the drinks on the dining tables did not spill out.

 Entertainment

-The Michigan Star Clipper dinner train offered three-hour, five course premium dinner trains, two-hour, three-course dinner trains, Sunday family dinner trains, luncheon trains, and children's lunch & breakfast trains.
+The Michigan Star Clipper dinner train offered three-hour, five course premium dinner trains; two-hour, three-course dinner trains; Sunday family dinner trains; luncheon trains; and children's lunch & breakfast trains.
 For certain events, passengers even had the option to stay overnight onboard one of the Pullman sleeping compartment cars.
 The various forms of entertainment while on an excursion included a murder mystery theatre, holiday themed theatre shows (Christmas, Easter, and a New Year's Eve show), musical reviews featuring various live performers, fall color tours, and various other special event venues.